 My musical journey began from the age of 12, I learnt to play classical guitar which quickly progressed into learning how to play flamenco.
 My teacher Richard Lawrence, spent many years in Spain.
 He was a well-connected musician and introduced me to Paco Pena, who flamenco lovers will know is a legendary flamenco guitarist.
 I knew this was going to be a life-long passion.

-I first started teaching guitar from my mid-teens, 40 years later my love for it has not changed.
-I have recently retired from my full time job, after a long and successful career and some intermittent teaching along the way, I will now be putting all my time into guitar playing and tuition.
+I first started teaching guitar from my mid-teens, 45 years later my love for it has not changed.
+I retired from my full time job in 2018, after a long and successful career and some intermittent teaching along the way, I now put all my time into guitar playing and tuition.

-I live in Jersey, Channel Islands and teach students in person (when Covid rules allow) and/or via online ‘Zoom’ lessons.
+I live in St Lawrence, Jersey, Channel Islands and teach students in person (when Covid rules allow) and/or via online ‘Zoom’ lessons.
 This has allowed me to also teach students from further afield.